ShiniGandhi/Backdroppr/README.md

 * Skips the rest of the trailers in TheMovieDB if a link is dead.

 ## To-do List
-* Vimeo fallback
+* Vimeo fallback.
-* Customizeable filenames
+* Customizeable filenames.
-* Codec selection (as well as hardware acceleration)
+* Codec selection (as well as hardware acceleration).
+* Customizeable bitrates.
 * Option to run the script once, if no sleep time was set.

 ## Requirements